New local plan, publication version: supporting evidence

 Habitats regulations assessment

-The Habitats Regulations Assessment aims to assess the effects (direct or indirect) of the local plan alone or in combination with other plans and projects against the conservation objectives of any European sites within or near the District.
+The Habitats Regulations Assessment aims to assess the effects (direct or indirect) of the local plan alone or in combination with other plans and projects against the conservation objectives of any European sites within or near the area.

 A draft habitats regulations assessment screening report was also produced in 2016 to support the draft Princes Risborough Town Plan.
 This has now been superseded by the Local Plan HRA screening report.